tests for epilepsy

 Reasons for tests

-Your neurologist may ask you to have some tests to get extra information about your seizures.
+Your neurologist or specialist may ask you to have some tests to get extra information about your seizures.
 The tests are usually done by a technician (a person who is trained to do them).

 The results from the tests are then passed back to the neurologist to see what they show.
 The results may indicate that you have epilepsy and may also show a cause for your epilepsy.